frmichel/taxref-ld/README.md

 ### URIs naming scheme

-TAXREF-LD namespace is `http://taxref.mnhn.fr/lod/`.
+TAXREF-LD namespace is `http://taxref.mnhn.fr/lod/`, registered as prefix `taxref` on prefix.cc.
 All URIs are dereferenceable.

 The dataset itslef is identified by URI [`http://taxref.mnhn.fr/lod/taxref-ld`](http://taxref.mnhn.fr/lod/taxref-ld).
 It comes with  descriptions in DCAT, VOID and SPARQL SD vocabularies.